What is diaper rash?

-Diaper rash usually causes mild redness and scaling where the diaper touches your baby's skin.
-In worst cases, the rash can cause pimples, blisters and other sores.
-If your baby's rash gets infected, the rash may be bright red and the skin may be swollen.
+- Diaper rash is mild redness and scaling of your baby's skin in the diaper area.
+It is usually caused by irritation from prolonged contact with heat and moisture, especially during the warmer months.
+In worst cases, diaper rash can lead to pimples, blisters, and other sores.
+If the rash becomes infected, the irritated skin may become bright red and swollen.
 Small red patches or spots may spread beyond the main part of the rash, even outside the diaper area.

 What causes diaper rash?